ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 Having the least amount of boxed in containers in the yard lay-out is our top priority, but our model doesn't take into account the time it takes for the reach stacker to go from a container it just placed to the next.
 In the future we could try to focus more on these limitations to prevent eventual delay.
 This could be done by starting the lay-out of half of the containers at one side of the yard before placing the other half of the load on the other side.

 ### Conclusions

+_**"1.
+What method(s)/heuristic(s) have been used to solve the container stacking problem in the past?"**_

+I have found several articles on heuristic methods.
+Some used there own version on a Linear Programming method, others used a certain "GRASP algorithm" to tackle the problem.
+All of those were methods that could be applied with the big amount of constraints the container stacking problem introduced.
+After a while, we found out that reinforcement learning was a popular approach for these kind of problems.
+We delved deeper into what this method was about and then decided we wanted to use this for our final model.

+_"**2.** What defines a move?"_

+We defined a "move" as placing a container from the ship onto the container yard on the terminal.
+We decided not to take time into account for this.

+_**"3.
+What are the restrictions?"**_

+* A container can not be placed on a space where a previous container is placed
+* A container can not be placed on a space where there is no ground or other container beneath it
+* A container can not be placed on top of a stack that has already reached its max height
+* A container can not be placed outside of the container yard
+* A container can not be placed between two existing stacks

 ### Planning